First published in April 2020, here is a ten part series on the history of British Airways advertising from 1974 to 2020.

-Part Eight: British Airways parts company with Charles and Maurice Saatchi and turns to Bartle, Bogle, Hegarty who help the airline recover from the chaotic opening of Terminal 5.
+Part Eight: British Airways parts company with Charles and Maurice Saatchi and turns to Bartle Bogle Hegarty who help the airline recover from the chaotic opening of Heathrow Terminal 5.

 “To Fly.
 To Serve.”

-Part Nine: British Airways seeks to recover from the 2008 global financial crisis, delves into the past to relaunch its brand identity with the promise of “To Fly.
-To Serve.” and tells passengers not to fly during the 2012 Olympic Games
+Part Nine: British Airways seeks to recover from the 2008 global financial crisis.
+It delves into the past to relaunch its brand identity with the promise of “To Fly.
+To Serve.”
+But it tells passengers not to fly during the 2012 Olympic Games.